eggheadio-projects/Beautiful-and-Accessible-Drag-and-Drop-with-react-beautiful-dnd-notes/04-react-reorder-a-list-with-react-beautiful-dnd.md

 }
 ```

+:warning:
 Here we run into a deprecation.
 I wasn't able to drag and drop like the instructor was able to.
 To fix this issue, simply change `innerRef` inside of `column.js` and `task.jsx` to just `ref` and it'll work perfectly.
-I noticed this looking at this [article](https://medium.com/@reireynoso/drag-ndrop-with-react-beautiful-dnd-73014e5937f2) and seeing the subtle difference.
-[Here](https://github.com/atlassian/react-beautiful-dnd/blob/master/docs/guides/using-inner-ref.md) some more documentation on how to use innerRef.
+I noticed this looking at this :thinking_face: [article](https://medium.com/@reireynoso/drag-ndrop-with-react-beautiful-dnd-73014e5937f2) and seeing the subtle difference. :thinking_face: [Here](https://github.com/atlassian/react-beautiful-dnd/blob/master/docs/guides/using-inner-ref.md) some more documentation on how to use innerRef.

 Here is my complete column.js and task.jsx files at this point.